tegola-hubs/tegola-hubs.github.com/_posts/2012-08-12-long-link-to-eigg.md

 reverse.
 Even at that, dropped packets made the link almost unuseable.
 Checking, we found that the distance setting on the Sgurr radio wouldn't go beyond about 25km.
-This setting really governs the 802.11 acknowledgement frame timeout -- there's a paper [here][ack timeout] that discusses this in some depth, but the brief version is that the farther apart the radios are, the longer they must wait for acknowledgement of their transmissions, due simply to the fact that electromagnetic radion travels at a certain speed (the speed
+This setting really governs the 802.11 acknowledgement frame timeout -- there's a paper [here][ack] that discusses this in some depth, but the brief version is that the farther apart the radios are, the longer they must wait for acknowledgement of their transmissions, due simply to the fact that electromagnetic radion travels at a certain speed (the speed